 You can either opt for formal or informal flower arrangements.
 Formal arrangements tend to come in the shape of crosses fashioned out of flowers or wreaths.
 Cross arrangements are often used at Christian funerals, while wreaths can be used at almost allan> funerals.

 Informal arrangements comprise of potted plants, baskets, cut flowers, pedestal arrangements, bouquets, posies, headstone flowers, planters, sprays, and floral sticks, which are tied together using ribbons.

 How are the different flower arrangements used at funerals?

-Funeral flower arrangements work to create a soothing ambience and add light to the moods of those mourning.
-These arrangements can be customised, by adding the names and life dates of the deceased.
+Funeral flower arrangements work to create a soothing ambiance and add light to the moods of those mourning.
+These arrangemen>pan>ts can be customized, by adding the names and life dates of the deceased.